FAQ For Healthcare Sites & Supervising Physicians

 - that the healthcare site will abide by the PARO-CAHO Collective Agreement (see below)

 It is essential that the Resident only provide the services and at the sites listed on the registration issued by the CPSO.
-It is also imperative that the Resident is provided the level of supervision required by the CPSO.
-Further information on CPSO Levels of Supervision can be found here.
+It is also imperative that the Residents is provided with the level of supervision that has been approved by the CPSO.

 What are the Supervisor’s responsibilities with respect to the PARO-CAHO Collective Agreement?